A paperwork-less guide on how to open a German bank account without an address made possible with N26 mobile bank.

 There are also various things to consider such as how to open a bank account when arriving in your new home.
 A local bank account is essential if you need to pay expenses, receive international transfers and get paid.

 Luckily, there are several options available to you if you want to discover how to open a German bank account without Anmeldung.
+Or even the need to provide a schufa (credit report).
 So without further ado, let’s dive right in.

 Traditional Bank Accounts in Germany

 Traditional banks in Germany offer various types of bank accounts to suit every need under the sun.
-There are literally hundreds of banks that we couldn’t possibly mention them all here.
+There are literally hundreds of banks that we can’t possibly mention them all here.

 Simply put, you could open a standard cheque account with Deutsche Bank, Postbank or Commerzbank and receive a debit card.
 These checking accounts are also referred to as a Eurocheque-Karte, EC-Karte or girocard.